 Learn more about your digestive system, how it works, why and how it sometimes acts up, and most important, what you can do about it.

 Symptoms of C-diff range from mild, self-limited diarrhea to severe abdominal pain with bloody, life-threatening diarrhea.
 Some people with C-diff have no symptoms at all and are simply “carriers” of the bacteria, while others can develop severe infection that results in loss of the colon or death.
-Between 4 and 7% of those infected with C-diff die from the infection.
+Between 4 and 7 percent of those infected with C-diff die from the infection.

 Symptoms of C-diff often include the following: